Explore the history and meaning of Redhills with a guided tour of the home of the Durham Miners’ Association.

 With the help of expert guides, visitors will be able to explore The Pitman’s Parliament, where elected delegates from each of Durham’s collieries met for generations.
 The tour will also include the rooms and corridors of Redhills which serve as a living archive of labour movement history and culture.

-The guided tours, offered in partnership with mining and labour heritage organisation Education 4 Action (E4A), last 90 minutes.
-Places are limited to 15 per tour and people are advised to book early to secure their places.
+The guided tours last 90 minutes and places are limited to 20 per tour.
+People are advised to book early to secure their places.